European Convention on Human Rights: Protocol 13 – complete abolition of death penalty

 Protocol 13 provides for the total abolition of the death penalty.
 Currently all Council of Europe member states but Azerbaijan have ratified Protocol 13.

 However, account must be taken of the position of the Court, which in practice has regarded the Convention as prohibiting the death penalty.
-In its 2010 judgment in Al-Saadoon and Mufdhi v. the United Kingdom, the Court held that Article 2 and Article 3 of the Convention prohibits the death penalty, owing to the general trend towards its abolition among the States Parties to the Convention.
+In its 2010 judgment in Al-Saadoon and Mufdhi v. the United Kingdom, the Court held that Article 2 and Article 3 of the Convention prohibit the death penalty, owing to the general trend towards its abolition among the States Parties to the Convention.
 This prohibition applies to all States Parties to the Convention, including those which have not ratified Protocol 13.

 Accordingly, the ratification of this Protocol is now essentially symbolic: it demonstrates a State Party’s voluntary commitment to the abolitionist trend in Europe, without constituting an obligation to which it is compelled to adhere.

-Protocol 16 - dialogue
+Protocol 16 – dialogue

 Protocol 16 was adopted on 2 October 2013 and entered into force on 1 August 2018.
 It allows the highest national courts of ratifying States to request non-binding advisory opinions from the Court on questions of principle concerning the interpretation or application of the Convention.
 The purpose of this Protocol is to foster dialogue between courts and to strengthen the ‘constitutional’ role of the Court.

-Only courts designated as the “highest” by each State can submit requests, which must relate to a pending domestic case and raise a question of principle.
+Only courts designated as the "highest" by each State can submit requests, which must relate to a pending domestic case and raise a question of principle.
 If the request is accepted by a five-judge panel, the Grand Chamber delivers the opinion; the national judge sits ex officio.

 Advisory opinions are formally non-binding under Article 5 of the Protocol, but they carry strong persuasive weight in national proceedings and are generally followed by the Strasbourg Court in later cases.

 Since its entry into force, the Court has received eleven requests and issued seven opinions.
-Topics addressed include surrogacy and recognition of parenthood (France), defamation and double jeopardy (Armenia) and adult adoption (Finland).
+Topics addressed include surrogacy and recognition of parenthood (France), defamation and double jeopardy (Armenia), and adult adoption (Finland).

-As of July 2025, twenty-five States have ratified the Protocol and four more have signed it without ratifying it.
+As of November 2025, twenty-six States have ratified the Protocol and three more have signed it without ratifying it.